-Professors Denton (Head), Cairns (Emeritus), and Cooper Associate Professors Adams, Hebert and Okia Assistant Professors Brumlow, Owens, and Roush Instructors Barksdale and Tanner
+Professors Denton (Head), Cairns (Emeritus), and Cooper Associate Professors Adams, Hebert, and Okia Assistant Professors Barksdale, Brumlow, Owens, Thomson, and White Instructor McKee

-- 101. Principles of Biology (5).
+101. Principles of Biology (5).
 Lec.
 4, Lab.
+2.

-2. Integrated principles of biology beginning with the structure and function of the cell followed by reproduction, heredity, and evolution. - 102.
-Plant Biology (5).
+Integrated principles of biology beginning with the structure and function of the cell followed by reproduction, heredity, and evolution.

+102. Plant Biology (5).
 Lec.
 4, Lab.
-2, Pr., BI 101.
-The morphology, physiology, relationships, distribution, and importance of plants. - 103.
-Animal Biology (5).
+2, Pr., Bl 101.

+The morphology, physiology, relationships, distribution, and importance of plants.

+103. Animal Biology (5).
 Lec.
 4, Lab.
 2, Pr., BI 101.

 A basic survey of the chordates, especially vertebrates, with emphasis on taxonomic relationships and their major adaptations.
 Study of vertebrate anatomical and physiological systems.

 104. Biology in Human Affairs (5).
 Lec.
 5, Pr., None.

 A non-major's course providing an understanding of biologically based conditions and events as they affect mankind.
-A variety of topics is se- lected for their importance or their current interest.
+A variety of topics is selected for their importance or their current interest.

 105. Environmental Biology and Man (5).
 Lec.
 5, Pr., None.

-A non-major's course on ecological concepts at the population, commu- nity and ecosystem levels in relation to human activities, with emphasis on pollution, patterns of resource utilization, and population growth.
-141. Biomedical Vocabulary (5).
-Pr., EH 102.
+A non-major's course on ecological concepts at the population, community and ecosystem levels in relation to human activities, with emphasis on pollution, patterns of resource utilization, and population growth.

+141. Biomedical Vocabulary (5), Pr., EH 102.

 The basis for structuring biomedical terminology, learning definitions, and practice in the use of the vocabulary.

 200. General Nutrition (5).
 Pr., None.

-Principles of human nutrition and the factors that influence food require- ments throughout all age levels.
+Principles of human nutrition and the factors that influence food requirements throughout all age levels.
 Evaluation of standards, nutritional needs in health and disease, effects of nutritional imbalances, energy balance and diet.

-201. General Microbiology (5).
+General Microbiology (5).
 Lec.
 4, Lab.
-4, Pr., BI 101 or Department approval.
-Fundamentals of microbiology including history, morphology, metabo- lism, identification, and distribution of bacteria, fungi, and viruses; also applications to industry and home sanitation, foods, and disease pre- vention in plants and animals.
-209. Anatomy and Physiology in Physical Education (5).
+4, Pr., BI 101 or departmental approval.

+Fundamentals of microbiology including history, morphology, metabolism, identification, and distribution of bacteria, fungi, and viruses; also applications to industry and home sanitation, foods, and disease prevention in plants and animals.

+Anatomy and Physiology in Physical Education (5).
 Lec.
 4, Lab.
 2, Pr., BI 101.

-An introductory study of homeostasis, tissues and integumentary, skele- tal, articular, muscular, circulatory and lymphatic systems with an em- phasis on the relationships of human anatomy and physiology to exer- cise and fitness.
-210. Human Anatomy and Physiology I (5).
+An introductory study of homeostasis, tissues and integumentary, skeletal, articular, muscular, circulatory and lymphatic systems with an emphasis on the relationships of human anatomy and physiology to exercise and fitness.

+- 210. Human Anatomy and Physiology I (5).
 Lec.
 4, Lab.
 4, Pr., BI 101.

 An elementary course involving a study of the human body in relation to its functions.
-Includes the gross anatomy and sufficient microanato- my to serve as a foundation to the understanding of the basic mechan- ics and functions of the organs of the body.
-211. Human Anatomy and Physiology II (5).
+Includes the gross anatomy and sufficient microanatomy to serve as a foundation to the understanding of the basic mechanics and functions of the organs of the body. - 211.
+Human Anatomy and Physiology II (5).
 Lec.
 4, Lab.
 4, Pr., BI 101.
-Anatomy and physiology related to the nervous system and special senses; respiratory, digestive, urinary, endocrine, and reproductive sys- tem; and body fluids and electrolytes.
+Anatomy and physiology related to the nervous system and special senses; respiratory, digestive, urinary, endocrine, and reproductive system; and body fluids and electrolytes. - Immunology (5).
+Lec.
+4, Lab.
+4, Pr., BI 210, BI 211 and CH 301 or program approval.

+An introduction to cell mediated and antibody mediated immunity and hypersensitivity.
+Laboratory exercises are designed to familiarize the student with the techniques basic to immunology.

 316. Clinical Pharmacology (5).
 Lec.
-5, Pr., 5 hours Chemistry, BI 210- 211 or Department approval.
+5, Pr., 5 hours Chemistry, BI 210-211 or departmental approval.

 A systematic study of therapeutic drugs, their effects on the body and disease processes; methods of administration and dosage.
-Fall Quar- ter.
+Fall Quarter.

 320. Field Biology (5).
 Lec.
 3, Lab.
 6, Pr., Permission of instructor.

-An introductory study of the taxonomy, natural history, and ecology of plants and animals with emphasis on the relationships between organ- isms and their natural habitat.
+An introductory study of the taxonomy, natural history, and ecology of plants and animals with emphasis on the relationships between organisms and their natural habitat.
 Field trips will be made.